kitspace-test-repos/Sangaboard/README.md

 # Sangaboard

 The Sangaboard is a motor controller for unipolar stepper motors such as the cheap 28BYJ-48 motors.
-The custom board (v0.3) can be programmed and an Arduino Leonardo in the Arduino IDE.
+The custom board (v0.3) can be programmed as an Arduino Leonardo in the Arduino IDE.
 Versions 0.1 and 0.2 were based on an Arduino Nano and a couple of Darlington pair ICs.
 It owes quite a bit to [Fergus Riche's motor board](https://github.com/fr293/motor_board), the hardware developed by [OpenScope](http://2015.igem.org/Team:Cambridge-JIC) and the Arduino-based motor controller used by a number of summer students working with Richard Bowman in Cambridge, particularly James Sharkey.
 It is currently the motor board used by the [OpenFlexure Microscope](https://gitlab.com/openflexure/openflexure-microscope).
+It was formerly known as the OpenFlexure Nano Motor Controller, with a [repository on github](https://github.com/rwb27/openflexure_nano_motor_controller).

 ## Getting started

 The first step is to make and populate the PCB.
 You can get in touch with [STICLab](https://sticlab.co.tz) to order a v0.3 one if they have stock, eventually this should be possible through [Seeed Studio](https://www.seeedstudio.com).
-Alternatively have version 0.2 made via [Kit Space](https://kitspace.org/boards/github.com/rwb27/openflexure_nano_motor_controller/) (Please ignore the confusing name this will be fixed soon).
+Alternatively have [version 0.2](https://kitspace.org/boards/github.com/rwb27/openflexure_nano_motor_controller/) or [version 0.3](https://gitlab.com/bath_open_instrumentation_group/sangaboard) made via [Kit Space](https://kitspace.org).

 ## Firmware and bootloader